-- \ddot{Y} up to 453,406 shares of restricted stock issued to our employees and directors pursuant to equity compensation awards; - Ÿ up to 12,112,103 shares of common stock issuable upon the exercise of options granted to our employees and directors, of which 5,316,755 were exercisable as of December 31, 2005 at a weighted average exercise price of \$10.30; - ÿ up to approximately 30.7 million shares of common stock issuable upon the conversion of our 3.75% convertible subordinated notes due October 2012 currently owned by Hellman & Friedman Capital Partners IV, L.P., or Hellman & Friedman, and Silver Lake Partners, or SLP, at a conversion price of \$14.50 per share, which will not be freely transferable before September 8, 2006; - \ddot{Y} up to approximately 5.0 million shares of common stock issuable upon the exercise of warrants granted to Hellman & Friedman and SLP, at an exercise price of \$14.50 per share, which will not be freely transferable before September 8, 2006; and - Ÿ up to approximately 0.1 million shares of common stock issued upon the exercise of warrants granted to Softbank Corp. at an exercise price of \$16.00 per share.
+- Ϋ́ up to 453,406 shares of restricted stock issued to our employees and directors pursuant to equity compensation awards; - Ÿ up to 12,112,103 shares of common stock issuable upon the exercise of options granted to our employees and directors, of which 5,316,755 were exercisable as of December 31, 2005 at a weighted average exercise price of \$10.30; - Ÿ up to approximately 30.7 million shares of common stock issuable upon the conversion of our 3.75% convertible subordinated notes due October 2012 currently owned by Hellman & Friedman Capital Partners IV, L.P., or Hellman & Friedman, and Silver Lake Partners, or SLP, at a conversion price of \$14.50 per share, which will not be freely transferable before September 8, 2006; - Ÿ up to approximately 5.0 million shares of common stock issuable upon the exercise of warrants granted to Hellman & Friedman and SLP, at an exercise price of \$14.50 per share, which will not be freely transferable before September 8, 2006; and - Ϋ́ up to approximately 0.1 million shares of common stock issued upon the exercise of warrants granted to Softbank Corp. at an exercise price of \$16.00 per share.

 At NASD's request, we have provided our stockholders who purchased warrants to purchase shares of our common stock in our 2000 and 2001 private placements and exercised those warrants by December 31, 2005 with the opportunity to sell those shares in this public offering.
-The maximum number of shares which these stockholders have indicated an interest in selling in this offering is 3,386,743.
+The maximum number of shares which these stockholders have indicated an interest in selling in this offering is 3,385,243.
 Participation will be subject to meeting eligibility requirements and completing satisfactory documentation.
-To the extent that our stockholders elect to sell shares in this offering based on this opportunity, we will amend this prospectus supplement to incorporate each selling stockholder's name, amount and nature of beneficial ownership, number of shares being offered, percentage of beneficial ownership and any other applicable material information.
 Several of the underwriters and/or their affiliates are eligible to participate in this opportunity and have elected to do so.
 See "Principal and Selling Stockholders."
 NASD will pay the underwriting discount for shares being sold by such persons in this public offering.

-We have agreed to sell up to approximately 371,400 shares in this offering through a directed share program to NASD members under the terms of a prior agreement between us and NASD.
+We have agreed to sell up to approximately 361,350 shares in this offering through a directed share program to NASD members under the terms of a prior agreement between us and NASD.
 These shares will be offered at the public offering price less the underwriting discount.